The No.1 Sunday Times bestseller from the author of A LITTLE LIFE

-In an alternate version of 1893 America, New York is part of the Free States, where people may live and love whomever they please (or so it seems).
+To Paradise is a bold, brilliant novel spanning three centuries and three different versions of the elusive idea of utopia; driven by Yanagihara’s understanding of our desire to protect those we love – partners, lovers, children, friends, family and even our fellow citizens – and the pain that ensues when we cannot.
+In an alternate version of 1893 America, New York is part of the Free States, where people may live and love as they please (or so it seems).
 In a 1993 Manhattan besieged by the AIDS epidemic, a young Hawaiian man lives with his much older, wealthier partner, hiding his troubled childhood and the fate of his father.

 In 2093, in a world riven by plagues and governed by totalitarian rule, a powerful scientist’s damaged granddaughter tries to navigate life without him – and solve the mystery of her husband’s disappearance.
 What unites these characters, and these Americas, are their reckonings with the qualities that make us human – fear, love, shame, need, loneliness – and the longing to find a place in an earthly paradise.
 ‘I’m not sure I’ve ever missed the world of a book as much’ – Observer’Not only rare .

 . . revolutionary’ – Michael Cunningham’Prepare to weep in public and be utterly transformed’ – Stylist